muccg/rdrf/README.rst

         (replace localhost with ``$ boot2docker ip`` if using boot2docker) after this.
         You can login with one of the default users *admin/admin*.

-Note: Our docker containers are coordinated using fig (http://www.fig.sh/) but fig will be installed into a virtualenv environment automatically by the ``./develop.sh`` script for you.
+Note: Our docker containers are coordinated using docker-compose which will be installed into a virtualenv environment automatically by the ``./develop.sh`` script for you.

 Contributing
 ------------